Teachers' Guide | Graduate School of Life Sciences

 (3) Final approval

-To receive final approval for your course, please send the pages OSIRIS & Assessment of the step-by-step guide (PDF) accompanied by a motivation to the Master Assembly Life Sciences (reachable via the secretary Marjan Batist-de Vos).
+To receive final approval for your course, please send the pages OSIRIS & Assessment of the step-by-step guide only accompanied by a motivation to the Master Assembly Life Sciences (reachable via the secretary Marjan Batist-de Vos).

-(4) Registering a course in OSIRIS
+(4) Registration in OSIRIS

 The GSLS is responsible for the quality of all educational components offered within the School.
 To safeguard the quality of the courses and the assessments, we have set regulations on course registration.

 After final approval of your course, the course will be part of the GSLS quality control system.
-This includes annual course evaluations, general quality control by the Educational Committee, and regular checks on quality of the assessment matrix by the Board of Examiners and their Assessment Support Panel.
+This includes annual course evaluations, general quality control by the Educational Committee, and regular checks on quality of the assessment matrix by the Board of Examiners and the Assessment Support Panel.

 After your course has been registered, have a look at practical matters that need to be arranged to ensure smooth implementation of your course.